 Today, in the 1962 Dominican Rite Calendar, we celebrate the Vigil of the Nativity of Our Lord Jesus Christ.
-The feast is 1st Class.
+The feast is 1st Class so the Festive Office is prayed.
 At Pretiosa, we read the Martyrology for December 25:

 The Twenty-fifth Day of December

 (The community stands while the reader reads the following)